Challenge your negative thoughts and beliefs that are holding you back from getting a solid nights’ sleep.

 If this is where you are – good.
 You are ready.

-But heed this call: take the suggested amount of time to internalise these lessons.
+Take the suggested amount of time to internalise these lessons.
 If you jump ahead before you’ve completed them, you’re selling yourself short.

 It’s important that I put this note here because last week’s goal and mission of sleep restriction is the bedrock of recovery.
 Even if your first week of sleep restriction doesn’t go well, you know what it takes to get a regular schedule.
 Set the foundation for good sleep, and change will come.